pfschus/fission_bicorrelation/README.md

 # fission_bicorrelation
 This repo contains all of my methods and analysis for investigating the angular correlation of prompt neutrons and gamma-rays emitted from fission.
 This project was concluded in a paper published in Physical Review C.

+Note that the raw data is not available online because it is 33 TB in size.

 [Here is the paper on the Physical Review C website.](https://doi.org/10.1103/physrevc.100.014605)
 [Here is the final pdf stored locally in this repo.](papers_presentations/2019_phys_rev_c_final.pdf).